varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/chapter-3-landing.md

-# The Fantastic but Dangerous World of Derivatives, Futures, Hedging and Leverage
+# Unit 3: The Fantastic but Dangerous World of Derivatives, Futures, Hedging and Leverage

 ## Summary
 Derivatives are one of the three primary financial instrument categories: derivatives, equity (i.e., shares of stock), and debt (i.e., bonds and mortgages).
 The value of a derivative contract